tosin-ojo/portfolio-2.0/README.md

-This is a [Tosin's](https://tosinojo.com/) portfolio project to display his various projects and skills.
+This is [Tosin's](https://tosinojo.com/) portfolio project to display his various projects and skills.